 What is an Agriculturist/Agronomist for TN visa purposes?

-The work of an Agriculturist plays a very important role in maintaining the food supply of the country by ensuring food safety and agricultural productivity.
+In general, an Agriculturist plays a very important role in maintaining the food supply of the country by ensuring food safety and agricultural productivity.
 Agriculturists study farm animals and crops and they develop methods to improve both their quality and quantity including crop yield, pest and weed control, and conservation of soil and water.
 They also try to find ways to convert raw agricultural commodities into healthy food products for the consumers.
 Some other potential job titles of Agriculturist/Agronomist are Crop Nutrition Scientist, Soil Scientist, Agronomy Research Manager, Physical Hydrologist, Microbiology Soil Scientist, Soil Fertility Extension Specialist and Research Soil Scientist.
 The U.S. Department of Labor (DOL) provides a detailed breakdown of the Agriculturist/Agronomist profession through O*NET Online.

-- Proof of Canadian citizenship;
+- Proof of Canadian or Mexican Citizenship;

 - A detailed offer/support letter from a U.S. employer; and